thirumalaics/2024_learning_vault/Hadoop, the definitive guide/Chapter 2.md

 		- ![[Pasted image 20241123195651.png]]
 		- the mr fw does the processing and sends out the following data to the reduce phase:
 		- ![[Pasted image 20241123195737.png]]
-	- all the reduce function has to do now is iterate through the list nad pick up the maximum reading
+	- all the reduce function has to do now is iterate through the list and pick up the maximum reading
 	- ![[Pasted image 20241123200048.png]]
 - the map function is an abstract method under the Mapper class(generic type)
 - when we want to define a map function, we extend the mapper class with a class of our own